2023 Best Heavy Equipment Maintenance Schools in the Great Lakes Region

 While working on their degree, equipment maintenance majors at Ferris accumulate an average of around $19,500 in student debt.

-MIAT College of Technology came in at #9 in this year’s edition of the Best Heavy Equipment Maintenance Schools in the Great Lakes Region ranking.
+MIAT College of Technology ranked #9 on this year’s Best Heavy Equipment Maintenance Schools in the Great Lakes Region list.
 MIAT College of Technology is a small private for-profit school located in the suburb of Canton.

 After completing their degree, equipment maintenance graduates from MIAT College of Technology carry an average student debtload of $14,684.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $92.